 How Pretty Links Can Help You Disclose Your Affiliate Links

-If you’re ready to implement affiliate disclosures on your site, then Pretty Links can help.
+If you’re ready to implement affiliate disclosures on your site, Pretty Links can help.
 More than just a link shortener, this WordPress plugin has plenty of features to help you manage your site’s links.
-These include the abilities to redirect and share your links, as well as automate the processes involved in their use.
+These include giving you the ability to redirect and share your links, as well as automate the processes involved in their use.

 The best part is that setting up affiliate link disclosures is simple.
 In just five steps, you can have this feature set up across your site.